StackExchange/Stacks-Icons/README.md

 ### Grunt

-In order to use this repo, you must [install grunt](https://gruntjs.com/getting-started) globally on your machine.
+In order to use this repo, you must install [Node & NPM](https://nodejs.org/en/download/), and then [Grunt](https://gruntjs.com/getting-started) globally on your machine.
 Once that’s installed, open this repo’s directory in your Terminal.
-Then, you’ll wanna install Grunt locally in this directory.
-Type `npm install grunt --save-dev`.
-This will download all the dependencies to `node_modules`.
-Now, if you've made changes to the `src` directory, you can type `grunt` into the Terminal and it’ll generate all the optimized SVGs. 😎
+Then, you’ll wanna run `npm install` in this repo's directory.
+This will download all the dependencies to a directory called `node_modules`.
+Now you can type `grunt` into the Terminal and it’ll generate all the optimized SVGs in `build` from `src`. 😎